 The homemade bath bombs we made for Mother’s Day last year were such a hit with both my kids.
 They loved every step – from mixing and molding the fizzies to delivering them.
 So I came up with these Valentine’s Day-inspired homemade bath bombs that reveal a secret message when placed in the bath!

 Of course, we had to test a few bath bombs first.
 And now that my 5 year-old has seen just how the hidden messages float out from the fizzy eruption, she can barely wait to surprise her friends with her own Valentine’s Day homemade bath bombs.
+For more creative and fun science, check out our 30 Science Experiments in our shop!

 To make 6 large heart-shaped bath bombs, we first gathered a few supplies: